In this resolve, we join ages of Christians in all parts of the world, and we trust that God will bless our efforts as God has blessed theirs.

 Today, the church is a growing family of members, grateful for our storied past and focused on strengthening our commitment to God and our community.

-The Raymond Fund was established under the will of Deacon William E. Raymond in 1883 to employ an orthodox evangelical clergyman of the Congregational Church.
-Click here to view a copy of Deacon Raymond’s will and a history of The Raymond Fund.
+was established under the will of Deacon William E. Raymond in 1883 to employ an orthodox evangelical clergyman of the Congregational Church.
+Currently our Raymond Fellows Program is answering this mission.